fluree/to-do-lists-generator/README.md

 This is the submission function that calls the `addList` when the submit button is pressed.

+#### Updating existing data in Fluree

+Updating data uses the same structure and syntax as transacting new data to Fluree.
+We will be updating data by using the `_id` retrieved from the query in`fetchListData`.
 #### Deleting tasks

  <p width="100%" align="center">
  <img src='/src/Images/delete_task.png' alt='deleting a task' width='600'>
 </p>

+`deleteTaskFromFluree` holds the transact item that deletes the task.
+By matching the `_id` to the intended task and uses the `_action` transact key to specify a deletion. for more on deleting data refer to the [deleting data](https://docs.flur.ee/docs/1.0.0/transact/deleting-data) section.

 #### Editing tasks